wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 #### Journal Entry Structure Note
 - The **Summary** section of each journal entry will reflect the selected `ai_tone` style.

+### Content Quality Guidelines

+#### Focus on Signal vs. Noise
+- **Signal**: Unique decisions, technical challenges, emotional context, lessons learned, or anything that would help a future reader understand the story behind the work
+- **Noise**: Routine process notes, standard workflow descriptions, or anything that is always true and already established in project documentation

+Journal entries should prioritize signal over noise to maintain narrative value.
+For example:

+- ❌ "Followed TDD methodology by writing tests first" (noise, as this is standard practice)
+- ✅ "Test-first approach revealed an edge case in the API response handler" (signal, specific insight)

+- ❌ "Used git to commit changes" (noise, obvious from context)
+- ✅ "Split work into three focused commits to separate concerns" (signal, shows thought process)

+#### Highlighting What's Unique
+Each journal entry should capture what was distinctive about this particular development session:

+- Technical challenges encountered and how they were addressed
+- Design decisions made and their rationales
+- Insights gained that weren't obvious at the start
+- Emotional context that influenced the work approach

+The Summary section should focus on these unique aspects rather than restating routine workflow steps.

 ---